zhongkaifu/Seq2SeqSharp/README.md

 ### Data format for SeqCliassificationConsole tool
 It also uses two files for each pair of data and follows the same naming convention as Seq2SeqConsole tool in above.
 The source file includes tokens as input to the model, and the target file includes the corresponding tags that model will predict.
 Each line contains one record.
-The model supports multi-classifiers, so tags in the target file are split by tab character, such as [Tag1] \t [Tag2] \t ... \t [TagN].
-Each classifiers predicts one tag.

 Here is an example:
 | Tag                  |  Tokens in Sequence                                                                                                                                                                                                                                                                                                                                            |